Trees For Fall Color

 Autumn Brilliance Serviceberry (Amelanchier ‘Autumn Brilliance’): A colorful tree all year long, the serviceberry is loaded with creamy white flowers in the spring followed by small tasty fruits that start red and turn purple.
 Orange red fall color provides the perfect end to an outstanding season.
 Serviceberry thrives in part shade and grows 12 to 15 feet tall.
 Grown as single stem and clumps.

-Autumn Gold Ginkgo (Ginkgo biloba ‘Autumn Gold’): This stately tree has uniquely fan shaped leaves that turn a golden yellow color in the fall.
+Windover Gold Ginkgo (Ginkgo biloba ‘Windover Gold’): This stately tree has uniquely fan shaped leaves that turn a golden yellow color in the fall.
 One of the oldest trees on earth, the ginkgo is a graceful, long-lived tree that will provide several lifetimes of enjoyment.
 Leaves of the Ginkgo drop within 24 hours of freeze resulting in easy fall clean up.

 Baldcypress (Taxodium distichum): Although its native range is much farther south than Nebraska, baldcypress is well-adapted to our climate.
 It is technically classified as a conifer, but it sheds its soft delicate needles in the fall after turning from army green to russet red.
 Medium growth rate and very large at maturity.
 The tree tolerates any soil moisture level from drought to standing water.
 Avoid planting in highly alkaline soils.
 Named Tree of the Year in 2001 by the Great Plants for the Great Plains program and promoted by the ReTree Nebraska campaign!